rust-windowing/winit/README.md

 ### Android

- - To compile the examples for android, initialize the submodules, go to `deps/apk-builder/apk-builder` and run `cargo build`, then go back to `gl-init` and call `ANDROID_HOME=/path/to/sdk NDK_HOME=/path/to/ndk NDK_STANDALONE=/path/to/standalone cargo test --no-run --target=arm-linux-androideabi`
+ - To compile the examples for android, initialize the submodules, go to `deps/apk-builder/apk-builder` and run `cargo build`, then go back to `glutin` and call `ANDROID_HOME=/path/to/sdk NDK_HOME=/path/to/ndk NDK_STANDALONE=/path/to/standalone cargo test --no-run --target=arm-linux-androideabi`
- - Events are not implemented
+ - Events and vsync are not implemented
  - Headless rendering doesn't work

 ### Emscripten